Whiten unwanted pigmentation with hydroquinone in Singapore.

 Hydroquinone (hi-dro-kwi-non) is a skin-whitening agent that is also present in plants and animals.
 It is used topically to lighten areas of darkened skin or hyperpigmentation.

 Hydroquinone (up to 4 percent concentration) can only be prescribed by a licensed doctor as a cream, emulsion, gel, or solution.
-It is available as a topical on its own, or as an added ingredient in other regulated prescribed products such as Tri-Luma.
+It is available as a topical on its own, or as an added ingredient in other regulated prescribed products.

 Hydroquinone works by inhibiting melanocytes in the skin.
 Melanocytes are the cells that make melanin, which is the pigment that produces your skin tone.

-When you have darkened areas of skin or hyperpigmentation (i.e. melasma, live spots, freckles, café-au-lait), these areas have more melanin due to an increase in melanocyte activity.
+When you have darkened areas of skin or hyperpigmentation (i.e. melasma, liver spots also known as sun spots or solar lentigines, freckles, café-au-lait spots), these areas have more melanin due to an increase in melanocyte activity.

 Hence, by limiting melanocyte activity in the treated area, hydroquinone allows your skin to become more even-toned over time.

 On average, it takes about 4 weeks for the skin lightening to take effect.
 Depending on the type and severity of hyperpigmentation, skin tone of the patient, as well as sun exposure post-treatment, it may take several months of consistent use before you can see full results.

 Some patients may prefer alternative treatments, like anti-pigmentation laser, cosmelan, etc. include all of the other treatments under pigmentation: